 What is Supply Chain Management?

 Supply chain management is the handling of production and material flow, from raw materials to the final product.
 When manufacturing and distributing a product, most companies are dependent on an extensive network of suppliers.
-The objective when improving the supply chain management is to coordinate the network of suppliers to achieve the desired result.
+The objective when improving supply chain management is to coordinate the network of suppliers to achieve the desired result.

 Components of supply chain management